 This summer I’ve been doing research work on geometric group theory, which required me to learn about combinatorial group theory.
 I’m going to explain the basic motivations that led mathematicians to choose to continue research in those fields.
 As a reminder, a group is defined as follows:

-1. A binary operation $\cdot$ that takes two elements of the set and sends the to another element: $s_1\cdot s_2 = s_3 \in S$.
+that takes two elements of the set and sends the to another element: . - Associativity, meaning that

 To help build the idea of a “basis” in a group, I’ll start with a simpler concept, cyclic groups.